mcllouie/PolyU-AAE5303-assignment-1-Louie-Man/README.md

 ### Issue 1: venv Environment Does Not Support Open3D 0.19.0 in ARM System

 **Cause / diagnosis:**
-_Open3D is still developing 0.19.0 for ARM linux system_
+_Open3D 0.19.0 not available in Python venv for ARM linux system_

 **Input:**
 ```bash